ALIAB

 What normative data is available?

 Small group data for older deaf adults.
-Cut offs for each test are provided.
+Cut-offs for each test are provided.

-Who should use this test?
+Who should use this battery?

 • Use of this test for identification of aphasia and language impairment should be done in the context of full developmental and medical history.